dbeard/campaignforshirleycpa.com/index.md

 The process requires two votes in favor of adoption:
  - A majority vote at Town Meeting on November 28, 2022 (Passed)
  - A majority vote at the general Town election on May 2, 2023

+### Are donations to the campaign tax-deductible?

+Federal law stipulates that campaign donations are not tax-deductible.

 ### How do I make a donation?